scrabbletank/farhome-rules/rulesdoc.md

 ### Mana

 Casting spells of 1st level and above takes a toll on the caster.
 A character can only cast so many of these spells before needing to rest.
 Mana is a representation of your characters magical energy and how efficiently they are able to channel that energy.
-When casting a spell at 1st level or above you expend a number of mana according to the following table:
+When casting a spell at 1st level or above you expend an amount of mana according to the following table:

 | Spell Level |    Mana     |
 | :---------: | :---------: |